Blog » Astro-Music Composition (Chart to Music) 1

 The Tone / Tonality and Sign combination I use is as follows (Steiner, Von Gleich Tone Zodiac):

-RUDOLF STEINERSIGISMUND VON GLEICH
+RUDOLF STEINER SIGISMUND VON GLEICH

 SIGNS